 Just like when you fit pie dough into the bottom of the pie plate, it is important to ease the wonton wrapper down in without stretching it too much.
 Press each wonton wrapper into the muffin tin, avoiding splitting the bottom of the wonton wrapper.
 Having short nails is a plus!
 Then just coat the wonton cups with a fin mist of cooking spray.

 Bake them until they are golden brown.
 It happens a lot faster than you think!
 Only 8 minutes and they will be perfect.
-Let them cool for a sec in their pans, turn them out onto a wire cooling rack to let them cool completely.
+Let them cool for a second in their pans, turn them out onto a wire cooling rack to let them cool completely.
 I found it helpful to wash and dry the pans between batches, but it isn’t totally necessary.
 Just a good wipe with paper towels works too.

 - 48 wonton wrappers, about 12 oz.

 - Cooking spray

 - Preheat oven to 350°F. Coat two 12-cup mini-muffin tins with cooking spray.

 - Cut corners off wonton wrappers to make an octagonal shape.

 - Gently press 24 wrappers down into the muffin tins.
 Lightly spritz wrappers with cooking spray.

 - Transfer the pans to the oven and bake until the wrappers are starting to turn golden brown and are crispy and bubbling, 8 to 9 minutes.
 Let cool 5 minutes then turn out onto a rack to cool completely.

 - Repeat with the remaining 24 wrappers.
 Once cool, store in a resalable plastic bag up to 24 hours.